msinger/witcher3map/README.md

 * Total tile size reduced from 138.6 MiB to 91.2 MiB, while using better JPG quality than before.
 * Allowed more zoom levels.
 * Various marker locations (see commit history).
 * Improved maintainability: New maps don't need to be added at dozens of places anymore.
+Furthermore, Filter list in sidebar gets generated automatically based on map data.
 * Removed AJAX nonsense.
 Map works now locally from file:// URLs.
 Just download and double-click index.html.
 * Reversed the code obfuscation.
 (Thank you very much...
 NOT!)
+* Fixed sidebar and info bar placement when unhiding sidebar after browser window resize.

 Below follows the original README.md from [https://github.com/root-BB](https://github.com/root-BB):